qwoodmansee/qw_vue_starter_kit/README.md

   - Production Deployment: Surge

-Available scripts:
+## Available scripts:
-  npm start: starts dev server, running security checks and tests on save npm share: starts dev server with remote access via localtunnel npm test: runs unit tests npm build: builds the project for deployment and starts a server so you can see it.
+  - npm run start: starts dev server, running security checks and tests on save
+  - npm run share: starts dev server with remote access via localtunnel
+  - npm run test: runs unit tests
+  - npm run build: builds the project for deployment and starts a server so you can see it.
 Uses webpack.config.prod.js
+  - npm run deploy: deploys the site using Surge.
+Requires build to be run before.

-Pointing to a real backend:
+## Pointing to a real backend:
   Once you have a real backend set up, simply add the url to that backend to the src/api/baseUrl.js file's getBaseUrl function.